Key Takeaways

 Find care with Rula

 Life with ADHD and a co-occurring eating disorder can be tough.
 But you’re not alone, and treatment can help you manage both of these conditions.
 Rula makes it easy to find affordable, quality, in-network therapy.
-Book an appointment with a therapist in as few as three minutes, and meet with your new therapist from the comfort of your home as early as this week.
+Book an appointment with a therapist in as few as three minutes, and meet with your new therapist from the comfort of your home as soon as tomorrow.